 - dairy, including yogurt, milk, and cheese

 - foods high in sugar, such as corn syrup, maple syrup, and raw cane sugar

 Taking pre- and probiotics can also help keep your gut bacteria in balance.
 These supplements contain cultures of specific bacteria that you can eat, drink, or take as medications.
 Talk to your doctor about which types of pre- or probiotics you’ll need to keep your microbiota balanced.

 Some research shows that yoga and meditation can help your body absorb nutrients.
 They can also increase blood flow to your brain and back to your gut.
 This can reduce some of the symptoms of dysbiosis.

 Dysbiosis is usually mild and can be treated through medication and lifestyle changes.
-But if left untreated, dysbiosis can lead to chronic conditions, including IBS or celiac disease.
+But if left untreated, dysbiosis can lead to chronic conditions, including IBS.

 See your doctor right away if you’re experiencing any unusual or persistent stomach pain or skin irritation.
 The sooner your doctor diagnoses your condition, the less likely you are to develop any additional complications.

 Certain lifestyle changes can help maintain your bacterial balance and prevent overgrowth from occurring.